Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

 defined for all $n>0$ as a Laurent series expansion when $x_k\rightarrow\infty$, for all $1\leq k\leq n$, admit topological expansions computed by topological recursion, while in the present article as we shall shortly see, we obtain that the correlators

 obtained as cumulants of the diagonal correlators

-for all $n\geqslant1$, have topological expansions computed by topological recursion, where the subscript $c$ stands for the cumulant expectation value.
+for all $n\geqslant1$, have topological expansions computed by topological recursion.
+The subscript $c$ stands for the cumulant expectation value.

 These different choices of correlation functions are however not unrelated.
-Indeed, the definition of our spectral curve (Definition \ref{def:spectral:curve}) and that of the one obtained with Orantin (Section 5.4.2 of \cite{EO09}) are simply obtained from one another by exchanging the roles played by $x$ and $y$!
+Indeed, our spectral curve (Definition \ref{def:spectral:curve}) and the one obtained with Orantin (Section 5.4.2 of \cite{EO09}) are related by exchanging the roles played by $x$ and $y$.